Evgeni Malkin: Pittsburgh Penguins (2006–present)

-Early success and first Stanley Cup title (2006–2009)
+Early success, first Stanley Cup title and Conn Smythe Trophy (2006–2009)

 In his first pre-season game with the Penguins, on 20 September 2006, Malkin collided with teammate John LeClair and dislocated his own shoulder, which forced him to miss the start of the season.
 Subsequently, his NHL debut would be delayed until 18 October, against the New Jersey Devils, in which he scored his first goal against Martin Brodeur.
 Malkin set a modern NHL record when he scored a goal in each of his first six games.
-No player had achieved this feat since the NHL's inaugural season in 1917–18, when Joe Malone scored at least 1 goal in 14 consecutive games to start his NHL career (Malone, however, had played in the National Hockey Association, the predecessor league to the NHL).
-Malkin's streak was eventually stopped in his seventh game by the San Jose Sharks.

-Playing on a team with another highly touted prospect, Sidney Crosby, Malkin finished his rookie season with 33 goals and 85 points, leading all first-year players and capturing the Calder Memorial Trophy as the NHL's top rookie, the second Penguin to win the award after Mario Lemieux.
+No player had achieved this feat since the NHL's inaugural 1917–18 season, when Montreal Canadiens forward Joe Malone scored at least one goal in 14 consecutive games to start his NHL career (Malone, however, had played in the National Hockey Association, the predecessor league to the NHL).
+Malkin's streak was eventually stopped on 4 November in his seventh game by the San Jose Sharks.
+Playing on a team with another highly touted prospect, sophomore forward and generational talent Sidney Crosby, Malkin finished his rookie season with 33 goals, 52 assists and 85 points in 78 games played, leading all first-year players and capturing the Calder Memorial Trophy as the NHL's top rookie, the second Penguin to win the award after Mario Lemieux in 1985.
 Malkin was named alternate captain for the Penguins shortly after.
 When Malkin arrived in the United States, he spoke little English, but through the help of fellow Russian teammate Sergei Gonchar, he eventually started to give short, simple interviews in the language.